arbeitsgruppe-digitale-altnordistik/Sammlung-Toole/README.md

    - normally running `pipenv install` in a terminal that's opened in the root folder of this repository, should do.
    - if you want to develop, you'll also need the dev-dependencies installed, so run `pipenv install --dev` instead.
 4. Run the script.
    - simply run `pipenv run run` for normal use cases.
-This will start the tool.
+This will first update the data according to the latest stage of the handrit.is github repository, and then start the tool.
+   - if you are sure that your local data is up to date, you can also run `pipenv run quick` which will skip synchronizing the data.
    - if you need more specific command, run `pipenv run <your-command>`
      (e.g. `pipenv run python -m streamlit run interface.py --server.port 80`)
    - if you want to run multiple commands within the pipenv context, run `pipenv shell`.
 This will turn your terminal into a pipenv shell until you execute `exit`.
 (I.e. all commands will behave as if they had the perfix `pipenv run`.)